Name:

 ),

-Now let's add a update and delete functionality.
+Now let's add the update and delete functionality.

 For update, add the following code to the onChanged method of the CheckboxListTile.adaptive widget: